 Who should subsidize storytelling?
 For generations, the process has been quite familiar.
 Marketers bring the bag of money to the table and hand it to the media.
 The media has been quite confident in its ability to generate the appropriate audience.
 But as media’s ability to generate that audience profitably erodes, it’s in need of more content, which is threatening quality.
 Lowering the barrier has not just opened the door for marketers, it is now forcing them to seek direct access to higher quality content creators.

-Since its founding in 1908 as the world’s first journalism school, University of Missouri has offered advertising (now Strategic Communication) and the famous Missouri Method of “learn by doing.”
-This means students work at real media and agency arms of the school: NBC affiliate KOMU, NPR affiliate KBIA, the Columbia Missourian and three strategic communication agencies.
-Those agencies are Mojo Ad, specializing in the youth and young adult (YAYA) market for big brands; AdZou, serving clients both large and small; and YAYA Connection, providing content, insights and information about the YAYA market.
+Since its founding in 1908 as the world’s first journalism school, University of Missouri has offered advertising (now Strategic Communication) and the famous Missouri method of “learn by doing.”
+This means students work at real media and agency arms of the school like NBC affiliate KOMU, NPR affiliate KBIA, the Columbia Missourian and three strategic communication agencies.
+Those agencies are Mojo Ad, specializing in the youth and young adult (YAYA) market for big brands, AdZou, serving clients both large and small and YAYA Connection, providing content, insights and information about the YAYA market.

 - As content marketing helps define how marketers are the media, there is also opportunity for more cooperative integration between academia, marketing and media.

 - Lastly, there is an opportunity to better map the journalism curriculum to the converging industries it’s serving.